 Weighing OZ Gains as a good vendor

-To make the task easier to evaluating OZ Gains, I zeroed down to a few factors.
+To make the task easier to evaluate OZ Gains, I zeroed down to a few factors.
 They include

 - Product quality